Appearance

 How to Measure a Distance

 - Click the ruler icon on the left side of the viewer.
-A small toolbar appears below the button with two sub-tools: Distance (ruler icon) and Area (square icon).
+A small toolbar appears below the button with three sub-tools: Distance (ruler icon), Area (square icon), and Inspect (map-pin icon).

 - Click the Distance tool.